API, also REST API

-Project Portfolio management (PPM) provides program and project managers in large organizations with the capabilities needed to manage the time, people, tasks and budgets necessary to meet company objectives.
+Project Portfolio management (PPM) provides program and project managers in large organizations with the capabilities needed to manage the time, people, tasks, and budgets necessary to meet company objectives.
 Targetprocess solutions cover many different aspects of Portfolio Management.

 Prioritization, also Prioritize

 A common task for a Project Manager or Product Owner.
-It helps set execution order in which the team should implement stories and fix bugs.
+It helps set an execution order in which the team should implement stories and fix bugs.
 When you reorder entities using drag and drop, the order of tasks in ToDo list views of team members follows your changes.
 The saved order (aka Rank, aka Numeric Priority) is global within the whole system.